kelllyy101/fullstack-digital-products-store-django/README.md

 ![Footer](/media/testing/Screenshot%20(960).png)

 # Credits
 Bootstrap was used extensively in the project.
 Code Institute's Boutique walk through project was a big help setting the base of this project and to be able to understand the basics. eCommerce stores such as BooHoo and Dunnes influenced the design.
 Stack Overflow provided much needed documentation when deploying this project.
 Official Django Documentation was all thoroughly used throughout.
 Stripe CLI documentation was followed while integrating it.
+Would also like to credit [Strings_Attached](https://strings-attached-jr.herokuapp.com/) project for the README format.

 # Acknowledgements
 I would like to express my gratitude to Code Institute for their exceptional web development curriculum and to my mentor for their invaluable guidance and support throughout this project.
 Thank you for providing the resources and expertise that have helped me grow as a developer.